richpar3/Robert-Parada-photography/REQUESTS.md

 ## Your request

-> (Replace this line with your request.
-For example: "Change the hero text to say 'Available for bookings in 2025'" or "Update the email address in the contact section to rob@example.com")
+Update the email address in the contact section to rob.parada3@gmail.com